bevyengine/rfcs/README.md

 4. [Create a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) in this repo.
 The first comment should include:
    1. A one-sentence description of what the RFC is about.
    2. A link to the "rendered" form of the `my_feature.md` file.
 To do so, link directly to the file on your own branch, so then the link stays up to date as the file's contents changes.
 See #1 for an example of what this looks like.
 5. With your PR created, note the PR number assigned to your RFC.
-Rename your file to `PR_number-my_feature.md`, and make sure to update the link to your rendered file.
+Rename your file to `PR_NUMBER-my_feature.md` (ex: `7-visual_scripting.md`), and make sure to update the link to your rendered file.
 6. Help us discuss and refine the RFC.
 Bevy contributors and @cart (Bevy's project lead) will leave comments and suggestions.
 Ideally at some point relative consensus will be reached.
 Your RFC is "accepted" if your pull request is merged.
-If your RFC is accepted, move on to step 6.
+If your RFC is accepted, move on to step 7.
 A closed RFC indicates that the design cannot be accepted in its current form.
 7. Bevy contributors are now free to implement (or resume implementing) the RFC in a PR in the [main Bevy repo](https://github.com/bevyengine/bevy), and an associated tracking issue is created in that repo.
 You are _not_ required to provide an implementation for your RFC, nor are you _entitled_ to be the one that implements the RFC.

 ## Collaborating